mondeja/leptos-fluent/book/src/leptos_fluent.md

 ```

 Set `default-features = false` and enable the `yaml` or the `json5` feature
-to be able to use a YAML or JSON5 file.
+to use a YAML or JSON5 files.
 For example:

 ```yaml
 # locales/languages.yaml